JasonLocklin/Dissertation/SA/Results.md

 significance ($r = 0.29$, $t(35) = 1.84$, $\text{p} = 0.07$, and
 $r = -0.06$, $t(34) = -0.39$, $\text{p} = 0.7$, respectively)

-### Case Study

-[Saccades not toward target but central fixation] The neglect patient made saccades normally to the first target in the adaptation task (rightward), however, he was never able to acquire the second,leftward target.
-After the first target disappeared, the patient always returned to the centre of the screen, anticipating the central fixation which would begin the next trial.
-The trial would time-out and the fixation would then appear.
-After several unsuccessful attempts to verbally and manually cue the patient to the second target in the sequence, the experiment was discontinued.